How To Find The Right Therapist in Denver (and Online)

 Licensed Clinical Social Worker: A licensed clinical social worker has completed a Master’s Degree in social work.
 This kind of degree offers some training around basic counseling skills, but primarily focuses on how to help people get connected with resources.
 For example, social workers often work in schools, hospitals or nursing homes, and facilitate students / patients / seniors in getting connected with various government or social programs (Medicaid, Medicare, HUD, Boys and Girls Club, etc.) that can help support their health and wellness.

-Life Coach: This surprises many people to learn, but a Life Coach in Denver doesn’t need to have any training or experience at all to hang a shingle and start working as a Life Coach.
+Life Coach: This surprises many people to learn, but similarly to a registered psychotherapist, a Life Coach in Denver doesn’t need to have any training or experience at all to hang a shingle and start working as a Life Coach.
 Life Coaches are not qualified to provide therapy or counseling (and are actually in violation of ethical guidelines to do so).
+Registered psychotherapists do not have any additional qualifications or training, but because they have registered with the Colorado department of regulatory agencies (DORA) they are allowed to practice psychotherapy.
+(For some reason).

 Some Life Coaches have completed Life Coach training programs but these programs vary widely in their quality.
 Some are weekend seminars in Life Coaching, some are offered online, and some are more comprehensive.
 But literally anyone can read a book (or not), call themselves a Life Coach, build a website, and start seeing Life Coaching clients that day.
 Buyers beware.